e-gineering/gitflow-helper-maven-plugin/README.md

  4. Reliably tag deploy builds from the 'master' branch

 In addition to supporting these goals for the project, this plugin does it in a manner that tries to be as effortless (yet configurable) as possible.
-If you use non-standard gitflow branch names (emer instead of hotfix), we support that.
-If you don't want to do version enforcement, we support that.
+If you use non-standard gitflow branch names (emer instead of hotfix), this plugin supports that.
+If you don't want to do version enforcement, this plugin supports that.
 If you want to use scm tagging with a custom tag format, we support that.
-If you want to use scm tagging **without having to add the <scm> section to your pom.xml**, we support that.
+If you want to use scm tagging **without having to add the <scm> section to your pom.xml or adding arcane -Dproperty arguments to your maven command**, this plugin supports that.
-If you want to do three-tier deployments (Development, test / stage, production) **without having to define a <distributionManagement> section to your pom.xml**, yep, we support that too.
+If you want to do three-tier deployments (snapshot, stage, production) without 'professional' artifact repository tools, and **without having to define a <distributionManagement> section to your pom.xml**, yep, this plugin supports that too.

 # I want all of that.
 (Usage)

-The above tasks can be enabled on your build by:

-* Having GIT_BRANCH and GIT_URL environment variables set.
-(Jenkins & Hudson provide these by default)
+ 1. Make sure your build server sets environment variables for GIT_BRANCH, and GIT_URL.
+Jenkins & Hudson do this by default.
+The GIT_URL needs to be a developer connection type URL.
-* Configuring the plugin goals and adding the build extension to your maven project.
+ 2. Configure the plugin goals and add the build extension to your maven project.
+Here's an example that will might get you going quickly...

 ```
 <project>